To PepsiCo:

 Industry action must be supported by climate policy that creates clear price signals and incentives to accelerate clean technology and needed innovation.
 PepsiCo does not question the science behind climate change, and we have a record of supporting climate policy through membership in the U.S. Climate Action Partnership, signing the American Business Act on Climate Pledge, supporting the Paris Climate Agreement and becoming a founding member of the U.S. Climate Leadership Council, among other actions.

-We believe that our goals and advocacy are consistent with the Paris Climate Agreement, and we ask our trade associations to adopt a similar stance when they engage on the issue.
+We believe that our advocacy is consistent with the Paris Climate Agreement, and we ask our trade associations to adopt a similar stance when they engage on the issue.
 PepsiCo regularly reviews the climate change positions taken by our trade associations, and we have publicly reported information on trade association positions as part of our annual CDP Climate Change Submission.

 Related topics